marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 ![0 patrons - $0 per month; Donation ($3 or more per month); Hey there!
 GlowApps is an independent android developer created in 2018, from Spain.
 My first project has been Meme Stickers for Whatsapp, with many more apps to come in the future.
 For now, I'll focus on updating our first app and making it as big as possible.
 This Patreon is intended to be used as a blog for updates and to publish our Privacy Policy.
 For more information please check out out Twitter](stickers-patreon.png)

 Don't get me wrong -- this isn't a fair comparison with SpeedBump.
 The stickers app didn't provide so much value: you only had to open it once, add your stickers to WhatsApp, and then forget about it completely.
-This is also a nuanced story that I'll write more about in another post.
+It's also a nuanced story that I'll elaborate on in another post.

 But having worked in more projects that rely on donations (mainly open source ones), I'm well aware of the struggles.
 And I'd rather avoid that path.

-### The happy ending?
+### The happy ending for the sticker frenzy

-After all, there was a happy ending.
 I was extremely lucky to see this somewhat sketchy email in my inbox:

 ![Good Mornign \[sic\] Glow Apps Team, Would you like to sell your new Meme Stickers for WhatsApp App? (link to app) Best regards](stickers-email.jpg)